neoof86/Packer_ARM_ESXI/README.md

 # To Do: #

 - [x] Get initial version working
-- [ ] Document all changes to get this working
+- [x] Document all changes to get this working - On blog
-- [ ] Fix SSH Keys Regen Issue
+- [X] Fix SSH Keys Regen Issue
 - [ ] Find other OS for ARM to test
 - [ ] Merge into https://github.com/vmware-samples/packer-examples-for-vsphere